-I have not read everything on the topic nor have I read all of the books and articles that others deem “essential.”
-But I thought it might be helpful to others to share the essential stuff that I have read, have found helpful, and consider worthy of consideration:
+I have not read everything on the universalist hope, nor have I read all of the books and articles that others deem essential.
+But I thought it might be helpful to others to share the essential stuff that I have read and found helpful:

 Hilarion Alfeyev, The Spiritual World of Isaac the Syrian